IPS-Hosting/game-images/altv/README.md

 You can change the port with the `PORT` environment variable.

 ## Env variables
-Env variables can be configured with the `-e KEY=VAL` flag when creating the container.
+Env variables can be configured with the `-e "KEY=VAL"` flag when creating the container.
 The flag can be used multiple times.
 To change the env variables, you need to re-create the container.

 `HOST` The host the server listens on.
 Defaults to `0.0.0.0`